Remi-Coulom/joedb/doc/source/checkpoints.rst

 Checkpoint Types
 ----------------

-The joedb compiler produces three checkpoint functions:
+The joedb compiler produces four checkpoint functions:

 - ``checkpoint_full_commit()``: Performs all 4 steps.
 Safe and slow.
 - ``checkpoint_half_commit()``: Performs step 1, 2, and 3, but not 4.
 This is